 Usage:

-// Result: list of tokens for the original input that have ID 'id'. tok_all_for_id('id')
+// Result: list of entities for the original input that have type 'type'. ent_all_for_type('type')

 Description:

-Returns list of tokens from the original input with parent ID parentId
+Returns list of entities from the original input that belong to the group grp

 .